kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 ## Proposal

-The proposal is to add an optional `Reason` field to the `PodFailurePolicyRule`.
+The proposal is to add an optional `SetConditionReason` field to the `PodFailurePolicyRule`.
 If unset, it will default to `PodFailurePolicy`, which is the current [reason](https://sourcegraph.com/github.com/kubernetes/kubernetes@6a4e93e776a35d14a61244185c848c3b5832621c/-/blob/staging/src/k8s.io/api/batch/v1/types.go?L542) the Job controller uses when a PodFailurePolicy triggers a Job failure.

-When a `PodFailurePolicyRule` matches a pod failure and the `Action` is `FailJob`, the Job controller will add the reason defined in the `Reason` field to the JobFailed [condition](https://sourcegraph.com/github.com/kubernetes/kubernetes@6a4e93e776a35d14a61244185c848c3b5832621c/-/blob/pkg/controller/job/job_controller.go?L816) added to the Job.
+When a `PodFailurePolicyRule` matches a pod failure and the `Action` is `FailJob`, the Job controller will add the reason defined in the `SetConditionReason` field to the JobFailed [condition](https://sourcegraph.com/github.com/kubernetes/kubernetes@6a4e93e776a35d14a61244185c848c3b5832621c/-/blob/pkg/controller/job/job_controller.go?L816) added to the Job.

 ### User Stories (Optional)